white-umka/white-umka/README.md

 # About me
 16 y.o.
-Low-level & Embedded
+Low-level & Embedded.
-Building new things with technology
+Building new things with technology.